These European Cities Have Stellar Christmas Markets and Festivals—and Fewer Crowds

 Cortina d’Ampezzo, Italy

-This Italian town of 7,000 people—and cohost of the 2026 Winter Olympics—sits between the peaks of the mighty Dolomites.
-A ski resort, it’s doused in powdery snow for most of winter, making it a picture-perfect Christmas destination.
+Cortina, cohost of the 2026 Winter Olympics and Paralympics, sits between the peaks of the mighty Dolomites.
+A ski resort, it’s doused in powdery snow for most of winter, making it a scenic Christmas destination.
 As part of the holiday festivities, a new window of the former town hall is lit each night leading up to Christmas, like an architectural Advent calendar.

-Cortina, unlike many other towns this close to the Austrian border, is thoroughly Italian, so you can expect the locals to indulge in the traditional evening passeggiata, strolling and window-shopping.
+Unlike many other towns this close to the Austrian border, Cortina is thoroughly Italian, so you can expect the locals to indulge in the traditional evening passeggiata, strolling and window-shopping.
 Take to the slopes by day, and spend your evenings in town, walking the car-free Corsa Italia before thawing out in one of the superb pizzerias.
-Cortina is tiny and doesn’t have its own big Christmas market, but there are a handful of markets in other Dolomites towns.
+Cortina is tiny and doesn’t have its own big Christmas market, but there are a handful of larger and very festive markets in other Dolomites towns.
+Among these is the market in Brunico/Bruneck, with 30-odd stalls, live music Wednesday–Saturday, and a nativity parade along the Stadtgasse (main street) on December 21.

-The historic center of Colmar, France, at dusk, with Christmas lights on half-timbered buildings
+Historic center of Colmar at dusk, with Christmas lights on half-timbered buildings

 Colmar’s half-timbered medieval houses and early Renaissance buildings make it particularly picturesque in winter.